Douglas Turner Ward

 *Douglas Turner Ward was born on this date in 1930.
 He is a Black playwright, actor, director, and theatrical producer.

-His birth name was Roosevelt Ward Jr., born in Burnside, Louisiana.
+His birth name was Roosevelt Ward Jr., and he was born in Burnside, Louisiana.
 His mother was Dorothy Ward (née Short), and his father was Roosevelt Ward, both plantation workers.
-His great, great grandmother Elnora was owned by Nathan Bedford Forest, the founder of the Ku Klux Klan, and bore a child from Ward's parents moved to New Orleans when he was only eight years old, where his father took a position as foreman on the docks during World War II.
-When the war ended, and white workers returned to civilian life, Roosevelt Ward went into the tailoring business with his wife, Dorothy Short Ward, a seamstress.
+His great, great grandmother Elnora was owned by Nathan Bedford Forest, the founder of the Ku Klux Klan, and bore a child from Ward's parents.
+He moved to New Orleans when he was only eight years old, where his father took a position as a foreman on the docks during World War II.
+When the war ended and white workers returned to civilian life, Roosevelt Ward went into tailoring with his wife, Dorothy Short Ward, a seamstress.

 He is married to Diane Powell Ward, and they have a daughter, Elizabeth Ward.
 Ward received a Drama Desk Award for his playwriting.
 In 1967, he was one of the founders of the Negro Ensemble Company (NEC) and served for many years as its artistic director.
 He produced the ensemble company's version of a Soldier's Play during that time.